-Shamsieva Shakhnoz, MD is a general practitioner physician (GP) who treats the whole spectrum; from pediatric to geriatrics.
-She trained at the Middle Asian Medical Pediatric institute (present name Tashkent state Medical Pediatric institute), Tashkent, Uzbekistan (former USSR).
+Shamsieva Shakhnoz, MD is a general practitioner physician (GP) who treats the whole spectrum; from pediatrics to geriatrics.
+She trained at the Middle Asian Medical Pediatric Institute (present name is Tashkent State Medical Pediatric Institute), Tashkent, Uzbekistan (former USSR).
 Shamsieva completed her pediatric residency at Tashkent State Institute for Postgraduate Training.
-Additional certifications include Basic course in lactation management WHO (world health Organization) Lusaka Zambia, AID S management training course: The salvation army Chikankata health services: Chikankata Zambia.
-Reproductive health and mother to child Transmission of HIV/AIDS: Chainama hills College of health sciences in collaboration with the university of Zambia: Lusaka Zambia.
+Additional certifications include a basic course in lactation management from WHO (world health Organization) Lusaka, Zambia; AIDS management training course from The Salvation Army Chikankata health services in Chikankata, Zambia; Reproductive health and mother to child transmission of HIV/AIDS from Chainama Hills College of Health Sciences in collaboration with the University of Zambia in Lusaka, Zambia.
 She is currently the Supervising Doctor at MedProf Clinic in Livingstone Zambia and is registered with Educational Commission for Foreign Medical Graduates (ECFMG).
 In her line of work, she is in close contact with a wide range of people struggling with substance use disorders on a daily basis.

 Violet N. Musoke, MPscm, BIB